eragon408/Kavin_Bluestamp_portfolio_2024/index.md

 # Ball Tracking Robot

+My project, the ball tracking robot, uses a combination of a Raspberry Pi, an ultrasonic sensor, and OpenCV to detect the presence of a red ball in the field of view of a camera and move towards it, navigating around obstacles.
+This project has potential applications in competitive robotics, as well as with robots that need to move towards a certain target, such as a person for rescue or delivery.

 <!--- Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails! -->